USS Kittiwake Wreck

 She makes for a great dive.
-The wheel at the helm still turns and the fish watch themselves in the mirrors in the head.
-Several large Cubera snappers and schools of Horse Eyed Jack patrol her decks.
+The wheel at the helm still turns and several large Cubera snappers and schools of Horse Eyed Jack still patrol her decks.
 Flashlights are included in the price so you can look deep into the cracks and crevices for the little critters that reside there.

 Join Cayman University Divers on this amazing wreck